developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ---

 ## Overview
-Serial Comm  extension apiThis is Serial Comm  of API.
-Implementation contain in extension.
+The SerialComm API is an extension to facilitate serial communications using Enterprise Browser.

+### Version History
+* **Introduced in EB 2.5**

 ##Methods

 ### disable()
-This method disables serial channel to communicate with the remote device..
+Disables the serial channel, preventing communication with a remote device.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>